Does a Fence Increase Home Value, Or Is It Just Good for Pets and Privacy?

 A fence is no small project.
 And if it’s not going to directly add value to your property before you sell, you’re better off improving the inside of the home or your landscaping in more tangible ways.

-That’s not to say fences, if well-maintained, aren’t worth something.
-As a homeowner, you may personally enjoy the perks that come with having a fence, which can create a private oasis perfect for letting your pets run free.
+That’s not to say that well-maintained fences aren’t worth something.
+As a homeowner, you may enjoy the perks of having a fence, which can create a private oasis perfect for letting your pets run free.
 A charming fence around your home also wins instant curb appeal bonus points.

 “I don’t know that a fence is a value-add,” Goodhart says.
 “But I think all staging and renovations, whenever you are improving the house, is going to [help your home] sell faster.”